KaikSelhorst/Wallpaper/README.md

 `git clone https://github.com/KaikSelhorst/Wallpaper.git`

-<h2> WARNING </h2>
+## WARNING

-<p style="font-style:italic;">To Receive New Wallpapers that are added over time, use git pull in the bash terminal within the downloaded repository</p>
+To Receive New Wallpapers that are added over time, use *git pull* in the bash terminal within the downloaded repository

 `git pull` in repository